MP Nikki Kaye's stepbrother convicted of murder

 He died a week later.

-Thinn was jailed for an attempted bank robbery in Chula Vista, near San Diego.
+The former Auckland Grammar School student was behind bars after being charged over an attempted bank robbery in Chula Vista, near San Diego.

 Through his lawyer, Thinn argued he was defending himself against Woodward.